arivictor/intentional-architecture-in-python/book/5-use-cases.md

 **Error recovery**: If the next person on the waitlist has no credits or doesn't exist anymore, remove them and try the next person.
 The domain enforces the rules; the use case handles the coordination.

-**Race conditions**: Between checking if the class has space and actually booking, another process might fill the spot.
+**Race conditions**: Between checking if the class has space and booking, another process might fill the spot.
 The use case handles this by catching `ClassFullException` and rolling back the credit deduction.

 **Recursive processing**: Processing the waitlist is inherently recursive—if one person can't be booked, try the next.
 The use case orchestrates this flow.